grinnell-cs/csc151-images/pages/syllabus.md

 Ideally, all of you should be able to meet all of the goals in a reasonable amount of time (see the note about time and workload above).
 To achieve high grades, some of you may find that you have to redo some of the work in the class.
 Many of the components of the course have "no penalty" redos available.
-See the notes below for more details.
+See the notes below and in the [handouts](../handouts) for more details.

 ### Deliverables

-I use four kinds of deliverables to assess your mastery of the material.
+I rely on five kinds of work to assess your mastery of the material.

-+ **Reading problems**: quick assessments of the concepts found in the daily reading in preparation for in-class activities.
-To earn an A, one should show appropriate work on most of the reading problems for the semesters.
-Your work not need be uniformly correct, but it should show effort.
++ **Reading problems**: quick assessments of the concepts found in the daily reading in preparation for in-class activities.  **Reading problems are generally due at 10 p.m. the night before class** (e.g., the problems associated with a reading for Wednesday's class are due Tuesday at 10 p.m.)
-+ **Lab exercises**: practice problems worked on during class, frequently collaboratively, with a partner.
-To earn an A, one should turn in correct solutions to most of the lab exercises.
++ **Lab exercises**: practice problems worked on during class, frequently collaboratively, with a partner.  **Lab exercises are generally due at 10:00 p.m. the night before the next class** (e.g., the problems associated with the lab from Wednesday's class are due Thursday at 10:00 p.m.).
 + **Mini-Projects**: individually completed, small-scale programming projects that apply the weekly concepts to the themes of the course.
 (We may, on occasion, refer to "mini-projects" as "demos", using the terminology from the prior term.)
-To earn an A, one must do an excellent job on most of the seven mini-projects.
-(You will be able to re-do any project that earns less than excellent.)
+To earn an A, one must do an excellent job on most of the mini-projects and the group project.
+(You will be able to re-do any project that earns less than excellent.)  **Mini-Projects are generally due on Tuesdays at 10:00 p.m.**
++ **Group project**: a final, group-based project, that you will complete toward the end of the semester.
+The group project brings together the various materials you've learned throughout the semesters.
 + **Learning assessments**: individually completed problems that directly assess your mastery of the learning goals of the course.
-To earn an A, one must pass learning assessments for 26 of the 28 learning objectives.
-(You will have the opportunity to retake any of the learning assessments you do not pass.)
+To earn an A, one must pass learning assessments for N of the M learning objectives.
+(You will have the opportunity to retake any of the learning assessments you do not pass.)  **Sets of Learning Assessments will be distributed on Mondays and be due on Tuesday at 10:00 p.m.**.
+There will not be mini-projects in weeks that learning assessments are given.  **Individual learning assessments will also be given in class on Fridays.**

 *Reading problems* and *lab exercises* are designed for you to practice and explore the concepts of the course in a supportive environment.
 Consequently, you may collaborate on these problems with your classmates, consult external resources, or ask the course staff for questions, provide that you cite them in your produced deliverable.
 These deliverables are checked primarily for completion and effort rather than total correctness.

 *Mini-projects* are designed to give you the opportunity to demonstrate your knowledge and mastery on more complex problems.
 Work you turn in for mini-projects should be your own.
 You may consult others for ideas and help, provided you appropriately acknowledge that help.

 *Learning assessments* are designed to demonstrate your mastery of the courses naturally measurable learning goals.
 You may only discuss these deliverables with the course staff.
 These deliverables are checked for both correctness and appropriate design.
+Learning assessments will come in at least two different forms: Weekly in-class quizzes and regularly take-home examinations.

 The details of and rationale for the policies are complex enough that I have moved them to [a separate document on grading](../handouts/grading).

 ### Letter grades

 Letter grades for the course are determined by *bundles*, a collection of required grades for each of the deliverable categories.
 You will receive the grade corresponding to the bundle for which you meet *all* of the requirements.
 All bundles list *minimum amounts*, you may exceed the requirements for a bundle and still qualify for it.

 Note that I reserve the right to update requirements for grades as circumstances dictate over the course of the semester, *e.g.*, if a deliverable is cut.
-I will always update the requirements so that they are approximately as strict as they were previously.
+I will generally update the requirements so that they are no stricter than they were previously.

 ---

-(*Last updated: {{ site.data.bundles.last-updated }}*)

 <table class="table">
 <thead>
 <tr>
 <th scope="col">Overall</th>
-<th scope="col">Readings ({{ site.data.bundles.totals.readings }})</th>
-<th scope="col">Labs ({{ site.data.bundles.totals.labs }})</th>
-<th scope="col">Projects ({{ site.data.bundles.totals.demos }})</th>
+<th scope="col">Projects ({{ site.data.bundles.totals.projects }})</th>
 <th scope="col">LAs ({{ site.data.bundles.totals.las }})</th>
 </tr>
 </thead>